Barbara Pijan Lama Jyotishavidya

 Close-in-time births in same locale are indeed similar lives

-It will be true that all the babies born on the same minute as you in the town of your birth, will have very similar life paths.
+It will be true that all the babies born on the same minute as you in the town of your birth, may have very similar life paths.

 Born on same date, years apart, very little commonality